top of page

 Clinic Setting at ALF- Initial Visit $65, Subsequent Visits range $50-$55*

-Please note: there may be additional fees for extended visit time
+*There may be additional fees for extended visit time

 Our recommendation for visit frequency:

-• Will vary by the individual resident and can be adjusted as needed, but is typically every other month. â€‹
+• Will vary by the individual resident and can be adjusted as needed.

 • Please note that the frequency of visits to your facility will also depend on your census, needs, and interest of your residents.